 Abbott's products are sold in more than 150 countries.
 The company earns about 30% of revenues in the domestic market, with the remainder coming from countries including Japan, the Netherlands, Germany, France, Italy, and Canada.
 Abbott is working to grow sales in emerging markets such as Brazil, China, India, and Russia.

 Sales and Marketing

 Abbott conducts distribution operations both from its own distribution centers and from third-party distribution partners.
-Pharmaceutical and nutritional customers include health care organizations, wholesalers, retailers, government agencies, and third-party distribution entities.
-Diagnostic and vascular products are sold to blood banks, hospitals, physicians, and commercial laboratories.
+Established pharmaceutical and nutritional customers include health care organizations, wholesalers, retailers, government agencies, and third-party distribution entities.
+Diagnostic and vascular products are sold to blood banks, hospitals, physicians, plasma protein therapeutic companies, and commercial laboratories.

 In the R&D realm, Abbott is hard at work on developing next-generation Xience products that include Xience nano, a version of the product for use in small vessels and Xience PRIME, a next-generation version Xience being tested in a range of sizes including small vessel and long lengths.
 In addition, Abbott has steadily grown its medical device offerings for other therapeutic applications.

 Abbott is also widening its offering of clinical diagnostics tools, including the introduction of laboratory software to boost diagnostic data management capabilities.